ck-bit/chess-analysis/README.md

 ## Features

-- Query the [Chess.com API](https://www.chess.com/news/view/published-data-api) to fetch recent chess games played by a given user.
+- Queries the [Chess.com API](https://www.chess.com/news/view/published-data-api) to fetch recent chess games played by a given user.
-- Retrieve data for the last 10 games played by the user.
+- Retrieves data for the last 10 games played by the user.
-- Calculate win, loss, and draw rates for the user.
+- Calculates win, loss, and draw rates for the user.
-- Identify the most common opening move played by the user.
+- Identifies the most common opening move played by the user.
-- Determine the average game duration (in moves) for the user.
+- Determines the average game duration (in moves) for the user.
-- Generate a summary report with the analyzed data.
+- Generates a summary report with the analyzed data.

 ## Requirements